 I wore the same pair of jeans three days last week.

-On Monday, I paired my favorite high-waisted, black Naked & Famous skinny jeans with a button-up shirt and wedges.
-Two days later, with gray heels and a white sequined top (a steal at Madewell after Christmas at half-off!), and that Friday that with a blazer and scoop-neck tee.
+On Monday, I paired my favorite high-waisted, black Naked & Famous skinny jeans with a button-up shirt and Nike dunks.
+Two days later, I wore them out for drinks with gray heels and a white sequined top (an after-the-holidays steal from Madewell), and that Friday with a blazer and concert tee.